Tyree-McPherson/calorie-extraction-backend/README.md

 ## Deploying to Firebase

+Add a `.env.production` file in the `functions` directory.
+Add a `ORIGIN` key with the domain name of your website as the value.

 To deploy the backend to Firebase, cd into `functions` and run `npm run deploy`.
 This will deploy the functions to your Firebase project and make them available at